grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 1. Use the `k8s.grafana.com/scrape` annotation on your Pods or services.
 2. Use Prometheus Operator CRDs, like ServiceMonitors, PodMonitors, or Probes.
-3. Make a custom Grafana Agent Flow configuration.
+3. Make a custom Grafana Alloy configuration.

 ## Annotations

-This chart configures the Grafana Agent to look for Pods and Services that have the `k8s.grafana.com/scrape` annotation set.
-When set, the Agent scrapes them for metrics.
+This chart configures Grafana Alloy to look for Pods and Services that have the `k8s.grafana.com/scrape` annotation set.
+When set, the Alloy instance scrapes them for metrics.

 Extra annotations can also be set to control the behavior of the discovery and scraping of the metrics: